OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * Particle distributions treated as gamma functions
 * Temperature of homogeneous freezing increased form -40C to -5C in released cam 5 to tune arctic surface flux
   * Excuse me?
+* Ice nucleation:
+  * Supersaturation wrt ice dealt with by performing saturation adjustment for only liquid clouds
+  * Process-rate calculations to deal with WBF
+  * Aerosol properties used in ice nucleation
+  * Contact freezing with mineral dust and Hallet-Mossop SIP are included
+* Alternative IN parameterization:
+  * Ice crystal habits hard to determine in clouds due to e.g. shattering
+  * INP regularly <0.1% of aerosols present.
+  * Meyers '92 parameterization overestimates production.
+  * Ice number concentrations